 The Boys is based on the comic book series by Garth Ennis and Darick Robertson, and it’s set in a fictional world where superheroes exist.
 Many of the Supes are more than a little morally corrupt, but the worst of them all can be found amongst Vought International’s dream team — The Seven.
 The Boys, on the other hand, are a ragtag group of wayward vigilantes fighting for their lives as they attempt to expose the devious activities carried out by Vought and the Supes behind closed doors.

-The series, which recently wrapped on filming season 3, stars Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Laz Alonso, Karen Fukuhara, Tomer Capon, Dominique McElligott, Jessie T. Usher, Chace Crawford, Nathan Mitchell, and more.
+The series, which recently wrapped on filming season 3, stars Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Laz Alonso, Karen Fukuhara, Tomer Capone, Dominique McElligott, Jessie T. Usher, Chace Crawford, Nathan Mitchell, and more.

 Other series newcomers set to appear next season include Supernatural‘s Jensen Ackles as Soldier Boy; Miles Gaston Villanueva, Sean Patrick Flanery, and Nick Wechsler as three Supes named Supersonic, Gunpowder, and Blue Hawk, respectively; Katia Winter as Little Nina; and Laurie Holden as Crimson Countess.